SuyashLakhotia/NTUOSS-Bootstrap4Workshop/README.md

 </div>
 ```

-We'll be adding the `.container` class to add a slight margin to the sides:
+For this example, we'll be wrapping our paragraphs with a `<div>` of the `.container` class to add a modest margin to the sides:

 ```html
 <div class="container">